VWS-Python/vws-python/CONTRIBUTING.md

 However, other [Vuforia Web Services documentation](https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query) is more accurate:
 "Maximum image size: 2.1 MPixel.
 512 KiB for JPEG, 2MiB for PNG".

+The documentation page [How To Perform an Image Recognition Query](https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query) states that the `Content-Type` header must be set to `multipart/form-data`.
+However, it must be set to `multipart/form-data; boundary=<BOUNDARY>` where `<BOUNDARY>` is the boundary used when encoding the form data.

 ## Performing a release

 There is currently no release process.